openstack/api-site/README.rst

    Otherwise, to checkout an existing review::

-        git review –d change-number /* where change-number is the change number of the review
+        git review -d change-number /* where change-number is the change number of the review

 #.
 Make your changes.